SirusCodes/blog/content/posts/tech/serverside-dart-2/index.md

 ![shelf (Dart)](images/benchmarks/load_testing/dart_shelf.jpeg)

-Shelf starts with 1.5ms RTT and drops to 1.1ms RTT and stays steady till 50 VUs and then drops even further till 0.6ms RTT and gradually increase to 1ms with increase in VUs.
+Shelf starts with 1.5ms RTT and drops to 1.1ms RTT and stays steady till 50 VUs and then drops even further to 0.6ms RTT and gradually increases to 1ms with an increase in VUs.

 ### spry (Dart)

 ![spry (Dart)](images/benchmarks/load_testing/dart_spry.jpeg)

-It starts with 1.4ms RTT and drops to around 1.15ms RTT and stays steady then drops even further till 0.6ms RTT and gradually increase to 0.8ms with increase in VUs.
+It starts with 1.4ms RTT and drops to around 1.15ms RTT and stays steady then drops even further till 0.6ms RTT and gradually increases to 0.8ms with an increase in VUs.

 ### Fiber (Go)

 ![Fiber (Go)](images/benchmarks/load_testing/go_fiber.jpeg)

 As expected Go has the best results in all the backend frameworks.
-It starts with 0.3ms RTT and follows the graph of numbers of VUs and increase maximum to 0.45ms RTT
+It starts with 0.3ms RTT and follows the graph of numbers of VUs and increases maximum to 0.45ms RTT.

 ### expressjs (Node)

 ![expressjs (Node)](images/benchmarks/load_testing/node_express.jpeg)

-Express starts at 1ms RTT and goes down to 0.7ms RTT till 50 VUs gradually increases and stays steady around 1ms and 1.2ms RTT.
+Express starts at 1ms RTT and goes down to 0.7ms RTT till 50 VUs gradually increase and stays steady around 1ms and 1.2ms RTT.

 ### Flask (Python)

 ![Flask (Python)](images/benchmarks/load_testing/py_flask.jpeg)

-Flask starts with 0.8ms RTT and increases a bit to 1ms RTT and again decreases to 0.8ms RTT again gradually increases to 1.3ms RTT with some unusual spikes here and there.
+Flask starts with 0.8ms RTT and increases a bit to 1ms RTT and again decreases to 0.8ms RTT and gradually increases to 1.3ms RTT with some unusual spikes here and there.

 ## Concluding benchmarks

-From custom benchmarks we can say that for normal requests Dart backends are comparable to other Languages but they are pretty slow when it comes to multipart files or if we want to send huge JSON data (which is very less likely) but we know that Dart's native JSON parsers are pretty slow.
+From custom benchmarks, we can say that for normal requests Dart backends are comparable to other Languages but they are pretty slow when it comes to multipart files or if we want to send huge JSON data (which is very less likely) but we know that Dart's native JSON parsers are pretty slow.

-Though there are few packages which are faster than the native parser like [crimson](https://pub.dev/packages/crimson).
+Though there are a few packages that are faster than the native parser like [crimson](https://pub.dev/packages/crimson).

 Multipart files are slow as of now but I'm pretty optimistic about it as well.